Marthe Gautier: Attribution of the discovery

 In April 1960, the condition was named trisomy 21.
 As of 1970 the Lejeune foundation started to promote the discovery as primarily the work of Lejeune.
 Gautier claimed in 2009 that she was put to one side by Turpin and by Lejeune who claimed responsibility for the discovery, even though it relied on the work that she had initiated and directed technically.
 Aware of having been manipulated Gautier decided to abandon trisomy 21 and to return to caring for children affected by cardiopathy.

 The Jérôme Lejeune Foundation asserts that a letter from Turpin to Lejeune in October 1958 shows that Lejeune, and not Gautier, identified the 47th chromosome.
 The Foundation maintains that there is no evidence that Gautier made the key discovery.

 On 31 January 2014, Gautier was due to speak about her role in the discovery at the seventh biennial congress on human and medical genetics in Bordeaux, and to receive the grand prize of the French Federation of Human Genetics.
 The Jérôme Lejeune Foundation obtained authorisation from the Bordeaux Tribunal de Grande Instance for bailiffs to be sent to film this session.
 At the last minute, concerned that the recording might be used in legal proceedings it could not afford to defend, the congress organizers decided to cancel her presentation and she received her award privately instead.

-The ethics committee of the INSERM has issued a note in July 2014, reminding of the decisive role of Marthe Gautier, and has built upon this case to remind of the international rules currently in vigor for scientific publications and authors list.
-The note precises that "history of discovery is not identical to the history of science, and the process of validating knowledge remains very different«.
-The technical approach is a necessary condition for discovery- key role of Marthe Gautier : but quite often it must be extended to make recognition emerge priori contribution of Raymond Turpin and thereafter Jérôme Lejeune.
+The ethics committee of the Inserm has issued a note in July 2014, reminding of the decisive role of Marthe Gautier, and has built upon this case to remind of the international rules for scientific publications and listing authors.
+The note states that "history of discovery is not identical to the history of science, and the process of validating knowledge remains very different...
 As the discovery of trisomy would have been impossible without the mandatory contributions of Raymond Turpin and Marthe Gautier, it is regrettable that their names were not systematically associated with this discovery, as much in terms of communication but also in the assignment of various awards and distinctions."

-Marthe Gautier was directly appointed to the rank of Officer of the French Legion of Honor and was decorated on 16 September 2014.
+Marthe Gautier was appointed to the rank of Officer of the French Legion of Honor and was decorated on 16 September 2014.
 Marthe Gautier has, in the past, declined this distinction twice before consenting to it "by indignation towards the impudence of the Lejeune Foundation".

 She was promoted to Commander of the National Order of Merit on 15 November 2018.